tfunck/hacking_hour/index.md

 **Description:** A continuation of the basic concepts of programming.
 Afterwards participants will have the foundational building blocks for writing software.

-**Topics:** Common Python functions (range, enumerate, len, etc.), libraries, reading/writing files, objects and methods
+**Topics:** Objects and methods, Common Python functions (range, enumerate, len, etc.), libraries (os, sys, math), manipulating strings, reading/writing files

 **Jupyter Notebook:**